 Shoreditch is London’s trendiest neighbourhood which means that almost anything goes.
 This is home to some of London’s most eccentric personalities after all!
 Generally speaking, east London is more casual than other areas of the city so you’ll fit right in with a pair of jeans, t-shirt and trainers.

 If you only have time for one thing in Shoreditch then you should spend an hour or two simply walking around, discovering some of the amazing street art that the area is famous for.
+I am a firm believer that walking through a city’s streets is the best way to intimately get to know it.
+You’re bound to leave with some memories that will ensure that you won’t find yourself asking “where is Shoreditch” again.
 Head to Hanbury Street – the street most famous for its art.
 Then stroll by neighbouring Princelet Street, Fashion Street and Brick Lane, all the way up to Club Row.

 Explore the Sunday markets.
 Start at Columbia Road Flower Market – the earlier you go, the better as it gets incredibly crowded, especially on a sunny day.
 Then head south towards Brick Lane market, and build an appetite as you go so you can stop for some delicious street food or bagels when you get there.
 After lunch, slowly wind your way over to Spitalfields – London’s oldest market.